 Viv Uses Deep Learning to Teach Computers How to Learn

 We’ve talked before about voice recognition software and even wrote an entire article using the Nuance (NASDAQ:NUAN) voice recognition software as a sort of experiment to see just how far voice recognition has come along.
 We weren’t blown away by the experience but we could see that voice recognition has come a long way.
 However, every time we have to yell “speak to a human” into our phone when speaking with the robotic voice recognition interface at our local bank, we wonder just how long it will actually be until computers can understand us.
 What is stopping us from just talking naturally to our computers and having them understand us?
 This is where we need to start distinguishing between voice recognition and the ability for a computer to comprehend what we are actually saying.
 This is where deep learning comes into play.
-Deep learning can teach computers how to read things and comprehend them.
+Deep learning – a branch of artificial intelligence – can teach computers how to read things and comprehend them.
 Deep learning can teach computers how to learn.

 Voice recognition is the ability for a computer to transcribe the words that come out of our mouths with near 100% accuracy.
 For the purposes of where we are at today, Nuance (NASDAQ:NUAN) can pretty much do that.
 Their entire company is focused on improving voice recognition, and the fact that Apple chose them to power Siri should speak loads as to how good their technology is.
 Voice recognition is not the problem here.
 Understanding speech is the problem.
 This is why chatting with chatbots these days is generally a waste of time.
 What we need to do is create an interface that understands what humans are saying whether that comes in the form of text typed into a chatbox or voices directed into a speaker.
 What we need to do is teach computers how to comprehend humans by using deep learning.
 This is exactly what a company called Viv is doing.